 - PLUS Loan - a credit-based loan for parent borrowers with a maximum determined by the difference between cost of attendance and the student's financial aid award

 State Financial Aid Options: Click on State Scholarships and Grants for information on financing options that are available in the state of Iowa.

 Favorable Terms and Conditions of Title IV Loans: If it is necessary to finance your education with loans, a Federal Direct Stafford loan should be your first choice.
 Stafford loans are fixed rate student loans guaranteed by the government.
 They can be used to pay for educationally related expenses.
 Stafford loans have a number of benefits all designed to help make paying for college more affordable.
 One of the most important Stafford loan benefit is the fixed interest rate.
-Subsidized Federal Direct loans have a fixed rate of 3.4% for the 2011-2012 academic year.
-Unsubsidized Federal Direct Loans have a fixed rate of 6.8%.
+Subsidized and Unsubsidized Federal Direct loans have a fixed rate of 3.4% for the 2013-2014 academic year.
 The interest rate will remain fixed for the life of the loan until repayment is complete.